 Can you imagine having to have a background check for your spouse or children to live in your home?

 Apply for childcare license

-We have to pay for trainings, our time to get to them, and of course wear and tear on our vehicles and gas which we don’t get reimbursed for.
-There are some free trainings available, but you will have to pay for some each year.
+We have to pay for training, our time to get to them, and of course wear and tear on our vehicles and gas which we don’t get reimbursed for.
+There is some free training available, but you will have to pay for some each year.

 In addition to that, we have to pay for required equipment such as toys, art supplies, high chairs, bibs, cups, flatware (that gets thrown in the trash by accident weekly), mats, cots, beds, swings, playground equipment and on and on to meet licensing requirements.

 Then there is the safety equipment, plug covers, fire extinguishers, first aid kits, flashlights, thermometers for the refrigerator, smoke alarms and BATTERIES for all of this stuff.

 The expenses go on and on.
 Having a child care license is expensive, but it’s also worth it.